 - Harvard College, A.B. in Biology

 Born in Ukraine, USSR, Mark Silber has many interdisciplinary and non-academic interests.
 His A.B. was in Biology, with interests in ethnobotany and primatology.
 However, he is also the author of several books in documentary photography and oral history, a field of work which persists to this day.
-His PhD, from Boston University, is in Medical Anthropology, an applied field that encompasses all of the four subdisciplines of Anthropology—Cultural, Physical, Linguistic, and Archaeology.
+His primary focus is on Medical Anthropology, an applied field that encompasses all of the four subdisciplines of Anthropology—Cultural, Physical, Linguistic, and Archaeology.
 Some of the courses he teaches are: Medical Anthropology; Food, Culture, and Eating; Ethics; and Ethnicity.
 He has been active in community affairs, in agriculture, in promoting food security, and in achieving energy self-sufficiency.